Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 provide client libraries to enable this feature.

 There are a couple of ways to use managed identity.
-The first option the Relecloud team uses is the `DefaultAzureCredential` object when creating a connection between the web app and Azure Key Vault in the `Program.cs` when the app is starting.
+The first option is the `DefaultAzureCredential`.
+The sample uses this object when creating a connection between the web app and Azure Key Vault in the `Program.cs` during startup.

 ```
     builder.Configuration.AddAzureAppConfiguration(options =>